 Further guidance on the use of reasonable force can be found here.

-Members of staff have the power to use reasonable force to prevent a child committing a criminal offence, injuring themselves or damaging property, and to maintain good order and discipline in the classroom.
+Members of staff have the power to use reasonable force to prevent a child committing a criminal offence, injuring themselves/others or damaging property.

 The use of corporal punishment is illegal in all circumstances.

 16 Intervention by colleagues